CroPo/roguelike-tutorial-2018/part_4/README.md

 ### Map Exploration

 The last section is simply making the map explorable.
 The `Tile` struct gets a new flag, and only explored tiles will be rendered.

+### Conclusion

+This step was done pretty fast, imo.
+No real problems encountered, just the ones I made by myself.